 The Group regularly considers strategic opportunities with non-core businesses and disposals.
-Accordingly, the disposal of Mediamobile was completed in 2018, of BeBanjo in November 2019, of Cognacq Jay Image, of Arkena Inc in January 2020, of Tim Congo in May 2020, of Systeme Ingenierie Telecom in November 2021 and of Monaco Media Diffusion in February 2023.
+Accordingly, the disposal of Mediamobile was completed in 2018, of BeBanjo in November 2019, of Cognacq Jay Image, of Arkena Inc in January 2020, of Tim Congo in May 2020, of Systeme Ingenierie Telecom in November 2021, of Monaco Media Diffusion in February 2023, of PSN Infrastruktura in November 2024 and of Lumière Fibre (TDF's Fibre business) in December 2024.
 From time to time, the Group may also choose to divest businesses that do not meet its strategic objectives, or do not meet growth or profitability targets.
 The Group's profitability may be affected by either gains or losses on the sales of, or lost operating income from, those businesses.
 Furthermore, the Group may not be able to complete desired or proposed divestitures on terms favourable to it or at all due to a variety of factors such as availability of financing and the ability to obtain required shareholder, creditor and regulatory approvals.
 Moreover, asset impairment charges related to divestitures may be incurred, which may reduce profitability.
 Finally, the Group's divestiture activities may present financial, managerial and operational risks, including diversion of management attention from existing core businesses, separating personnel and financial and other systems, adverse effects on existing business relationships with suppliers and customers, potential loss of customers or key employees of disposed businesses, potential indemnities to be paid to buyers as part of the sale agreements or potential disputes with buyers.